 As an expert on daily life in Europe in the 1930s and 1940s but also as someone who takes part in WW2 themed Living History displays at museums and such, I could immediately see that this photo was not from that era but probably from a re-enactment event or maybe a photo shoot.

-The clothes, the hair, it just didn’t look right.
+Some of the clothes and hair just didn’t look right.

 Eventually I managed to track down the photographer and had my suspicions confirmed.

 The photo was taken by Giò Tarantini ( website ) in 2013 at a WW2 re-enactment event in Bardolino, a municipality in the Province of Verona, Italy.

 You can see his gallery of the event on Facebook by clicking here.

 If you want to share WW2 photos of dramatic last kisses and embraces, look for real ones.